jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ```

 #### Adagrad
  If the input features are not scaled correctly, it is impossible to find the right learning rate that works for all the features.
-This indicates the learning rate needed to self-adapt for each tunable parameter.
+This indicates the learning rate needs to be self-adapted for each tunable parameter.
 One way to do it is to remember how much change has made to a specific $$ W_i $$.
-We will reduce the parameter of change if that parameter has been changed frequently.
-This will absolutely help the oscillation problem because it acts like a damper again.
-In Adagrad, it was done slightly different by allowing the rate of change to drop inversely by the L2 norm of all the previous gradients $$ dw_i $$.
+We should reduce the rate of change for parameters that already have many updates.
+This mitigates the oscillation problem because it acts like a damper again.
+In Adagrad, we reduce the learning rate with a ratio inversely proportional to the L2 norm of all previous gradients $$dw_i$$.

 ```python
 cache += dw**2
 w += - learning_rate * dw / (np.sqrt(cache) + 1e-7) # add a tiny value to avoid division by 0.